SCHOOL HAS ENDED! Summer is a time for rest and relaxation, right?

 - Sit down with your family at the start of the summer holidays and create your “Summer Bucket List.”
 This will allow the kids to have a voice in deciding what they would like to do and give the kids something to look forward to and a clear timeline so they know what to expect.
-Plan some special events such as day camps, a trip to a waterpark, a farm tour… There is no shortage of kids activities in Bangkok and you can download our free activities and camps guide HERE to get your planning under way.
+Plan some special events such as day camps, a trip to a waterpark, a farm tour… There is no shortage of kids activities in Bangkok or Chiang Mai and you can download our free activities and camps guide HERE to get your planning under way.

 - Maintain morning and evening routines, especially if your children need the structure to avoid meltdowns at the end of the day.
 While you can let the kids sleep in, create set times for washing up/brushing teeth, bathing, meals, reading, outdoor play, television, bedtime and any other daily activities.
 Older kids may benefit from having such tasks presented on a board as a checklist.

 - Create a visual schedule and for younger children – include lots of fun pictures, turn this into a creative activity where they can cut out or draw pictures of teeth cleaning, screen time, bed time and maybe gently introduce chore time!

 - Creating themes around week days is a good way to establish a sense of consistency throughout each week:

 - Messy Monday – do an art project with finger paints or practice writing in shaving cream, or make a mud pie!